 - Traditional Energy Stocks Could Become Stocks of Diminishing Returns.
 Traditionally, energy stocks have done well over time, but these companies may be in some real trouble over the next decade if they don’t evolve to produce the clean energy the world is looking for.
 As the environmental dangers of high-emission energy sources become more clear, there’s a push around the world to do away with oil-based energy and move toward clean, renewable energy sources.
 While this will bode well for those companies in the clean energy corner of the sector, it may become a painful change for the traditional oil and gas companies of the energy sector, adding to the risk associated with investing in these traditional options.

 Pro tip: If you’re going to add energy stocks to your portfolio, make sure you choose the best possible companies.
 Stock screeners can help you narrow down the choices to companies that meet your requirements.
 Learn more about our favorite stock screeners.

 How Much Should You Invest in Energy Stocks?

 No single investment, sector, or investment vehicle is a sure enough bet to represent 100% of most investor portfolios.
 A diversified portfolio is key to the average investor’s success in the stock market.

 If you don’t diversify, your portfolio will be at the mercy of the energy sector overall.
-Should consumer demand for gasoline, natural gas, oil, or even clean energy solutions falter — or if various factors combine to create an abundance of supply — you stand a chance of experiencing losses in your energy holdings.
-However, with a properly diversified portfolio, gains in other investments will lighten the blow if any one sector, stock, or investment vehicle takes on water.
+Should consumer demand for gasoline, natural gas, oil, or even renewable energy solutions falter — or if various factors combine to create an abundance of supply — you stand a chance of experiencing losses in your energy holdings.
+However, with a properly diversified portfolio, gains in other areas of the stock market will lighten the blow if any one sector, stock, or investment vehicle takes on water.

 So, how do you decide how much of your portfolio should be invested in energy stocks?